-The lab is an Alliance journey through which a nonprofit with a proven record of success can expand or introduce an program that will make a meaningful impact on those they serve to further their mission and vision.
+The lab is an Alliance journey through which a nonprofit with a proven record of success can expand or introduce a program that will make a significant impact on those they serve to further their mission and vision.
 The Innovations Lab consists of research, technical assistance, consulting, training, community engagement, peer-to-peer learning, and an opportunity to connect with a funder.

 Follow the buoys below to learn more.

 - Innovations Coordinator Presentation to Organization’s Board

 - EIA Certification (including site visit)

 - Feedback on research results